UCBerkeleySETI/rawspec_test/README.md

 Before doing anything else related to rawspec_testing, follow this procedure.

-* Login to data centre node blpc1.
+* Login to any data centre node.
 * If this repository (rawspec_testing) has not yet been installed, then go $HOME and do the following:
      - ```git clone https://github.com/UCBerkeleySETI/rawspec_testing```.
 * Install/reinstall blimpy: ```pip  install  -U  --user  blimpy```.